 Hunger was measured with a self-rated question “How hungry do you feel at the moment”.
 Participants were asked to give an answer on a 11-point numeric rating scale (0- “not hungry at all”; 10- “the worst hunger I have ever experienced”).
 Hunger was measured at the beginning of each session, 5 minutes after each spray administration and 20 minutes after the last spray administration.

-Approach tendencies towards food were measured with a mobile phone approach avoidance task.
-Participants were presented with pictures of objects and food items on a telephone screen.
+Approach tendencies towards food were measured with a mobile approach avoidance task.
+Participants were presented with pictures of objects and food items on a smartphone screen.
 In congruent blocks of the task, they were asked to pull the food items and push the objects.
-In incongruent blocks of the task, they were asked to do the opposite- pull the objects and push away the food items.
+In incongruent blocks of the task, they were asked to do the opposite—to pull the objects and push away the food items.
 In total, 80 photos of food and 40 photos of objects were presented in a randomized order.
 During each response, the phone tracked the gravity- and rotation-corrected acceleration of the movement in the direction perpendicular to the face of the screen (100Hz sampling rate).
 Based on this acceleration two outcome measures were calculated: reaction times (the time between the stimulus presentation and start of response) and force (peak acceleration) [6].
 The pictures for the task were taken from the Food Pics Database [7].
 The task was presented to the participants on both day 1 and day 2 after the last blood draw.

 Food consumption was measured with a bogus taste test adapted from previous studies [8, 9].
 At the end of day 1 and 2, participants were offered several snacks: nuts, cucumbers, blueberries, tomatoes, red pepper and carrots.
 They were allowed to eat as much as they wanted to.
 Afterwards, the weight of the eaten snacks was measured and the total number of calories eaten was calculated.
 This task was used to measure the food consumption in previous research [9].